analogdevicesinc/doctools/docs/ci.rst

 Documentation deployment
 ========================

-Doctools is developed to work offline, in a local server, as a rolling release (e.g. on GitHub Page)s and versioned in a dedicated server (with orchestration).
+Doctools is developed to work offline, in a local server as a rolling release (e.g., on GitHub Pages) and versioned in a dedicated server with orchestration.

 .. _ci-local:

 Local
 -----

-For offline and local server, a ``make html`` suffice to generate the documentation.
+For offline and local server, a ``make html`` suffices to generate the documentation.

 To serve the build in a local server, Python built-in server can be used: